 Anglers need to move fast when they do.
 A great way to check the status of the runs is the DNR’s weekly online weekly fishing report.

 The agency stocks the Grand River annually with young coho salmon.
-The Rogue River, a tributary of the Grand just outside of Grand Rapids, also receives an annual plant.
+The Rogue River, a tributary of the Grand in Rockford, 20 minutes north of Grand Rapids, also receives an annual plant.

 “The second best spot is up on the Rogue River.
 It’s a smaller river system and is easier to wade and has a wilder character.
 It is also (relatively) close to downtown.”

-A state fishing license is required to fish in Michigan and an all-Species fishing license is required to fish for trout and salmon.
+A state fishing license is required to fish in Michigan if you are 17 years or older.
+An all-species fishing license is currently $26 for Michigan residents and $76 for non-residents.
+The license is valid from March 1 of a given year through March 31 of the following year.
 They are available at Meijer stores, local bait and tackle shops and online.